KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Note that the error detection capabilities of the Damm Custom Quasigroup algorithm will depend on the properties of the custom quasigroup provided.
-Generation of quasigroups with good error detection capabilities is a non-trivial task, but with the advent of AI tools it is easier than before.
+Generation of quasigroups with good error detection capabilities is a non-trivial task, but with the advent of AI tools, it is easier than before.
 However it is important to thoroughly test the error detection capabilities of any custom quasigroup used in production.